WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

 * There are several changes in :file:`settings_example.py`, most notable middleware changes (:setting:`django:MIDDLEWARE`), please adjust your settings accordingly.
-* The :ref:`deepl` machine translation now has a generic :setting:`MT_DEEPL_API_URL` setting to adapt more flexible to different subscription models.
+* The :ref:`deepl` machine translation now has a generic :setting:`MT_DEEPL_API_URL` setting to adapt to different subscription models more flexibly.
   The ``MT_DEEPL_API_VERSION`` setting is no longer used.

 .. seealso:: :ref:`generic-upgrade-instructions`